 “Sighting of the Day in the Bush”

 Miraculously, last night it rained and continues to drizzle throughout the day.
-It’s cold again, today as low as 13C (55F) and after the very hot day recently, this feels very cold.
+It’s cold again, today as low as 13C (55F), and after the scorching day recently, this feels very cold.
 Thank goodness for the outdoor heat lamp that enabled us to stay outdoors last night and will again tonight.
 It makes all the difference in the world.

 |View of the Crocodile River from the overlook.|

-Several times during dinner, we got up to feed them, leaving our own dinners to get cold.
-This is such a common practice, we no longer mind a bit.
-Now, chilled to the bone, we’re still sitting outdoors while the light drizzle continues hoping to see more and more vegetation turn green for the wildlife.
-Its a happy occasion in the park today.
+We got up to feed them several times during dinner, leaving our dinners to get cold.
+This is such a common practice.
+We no longer mind a bit.
+Now, chilled to the bone, we’re still sitting outdoors while the drizzle continues hoping to see more and more vegetation turn green for the wildlife.
+It’s a happy occasion in the park today.

-We thought it is important to mention that instead of frequently apologizing for late postings, going forward, please plan to see a post between the usual posting time and five hours later.
-We’re so busy here in Marloth Park, we often head out on mornings to shop, go to Kruger or to head out on a drive, especially when we see notices posted in Facebook on unusual sightings.
+We thought it is important to mention that instead of frequently apologizing for late postings, in the future, please plan to see a post between the usual posting time and five hours later.
+We’re so busy here in Marloth Park.
+We often head out on mornings to shop, go to Kruger, or head out on a drive, especially when we see notices posted on Facebook on unusual sightings.

-As much as it seems we may have idle time, we’re actually very busy each day with only a few idle hours in the late afternoon.
+As much as it seems we may have idle time, we’re swamped each day with only a few idle hours in the late afternoon.
 I’m sure this is the case with many retirees.
 How did we ever manage to have a “regular” job and get anything done?

 |Croc lounging on the bank of the Crocodile River.|

 We’ve often heard retirees make such comments as “I’m busier now than when I worked.”
 I suppose it’s no different for us when each day we strive to engage in more fodder for the next day’s stories and photos, have a social life, cook most of our meals while spending the bulk of each day interacting and observing wildlife.